June 14, 2025 (8mo ago) — last updated February 22, 2026 (12d ago)

 Tips for taking it

-• Re-test after life changes to track consistency
+• Re-test after major life shifts to compare results

 Why try it